Lord Howe Island Group , Australia

 Insects and Reptiles

-- Lord Howe Island Stick Insect: Rediscovered on Ball’s Pyramid, previously considered to have gone extinct.
+- Lord Howe Island Stick Insect: Rediscovered on Ball’s Pyramid, previously considered extinct.

 - Lord Howe Island Gecko and Skink: Initial reptiles, now the subject of reintroduction and protection programs.